Background:

 general assessment: NA

-fixed-line and mobile-cellular services widely available; combined fixed and mobile-cellular teledensity exceeds 100 per 100 persons
+domestic: fixed-line and mobile-cellular services widely available; combined fixed and mobile-cellular teledensity exceeds 100 per 100 persons

-1 submarine cable
+international: 1 submarine cable

 Radio broadcast stations: